Certora/Documentation/docs/prover/approx/summarization.md

 **Method summarization** is a mechanism that allows the user to provide a concise, high-level description of the behavior of a method.
 It serves as a guide for the underlying solvers to more efficiently reason about the method's behavior and helps to avoid timeouts, especially in cases where complex computations or undecidable problems are involved.

-## What is Summarization?

-In CVL, method summarization involves specifying a simplified, abstract view of a method's behavior that captures the essential properties without delving into intricate details.
-The purpose is to guide the verification process by providing a higher-level understanding of the method, especially when dealing with complex computations or undecidable problems that may cause the solver to struggle.

 ## How Summarization Helps Solvers

 1. **Efficiency Improvement:**